 Create Great Content

-When it comes to increasing traffic, creating amazing content is one of the most effective ways to grow your site.
+When it comes to increasing traffic, creating amazing content that ranks is one of the most effective ways to grow your site.

 Create a Compelling Headline

 One of the most critical parts of any blog post, landing page, or email is the headline.

 Write a great headline and your post will get read.
 Write a dud, and your post will flop.